cloudmesh-community/book/chapters/cloud/datacenter.md

 * Loss of control of the HW
 * Loss of control of the data
-* Model is preferring many users
+* Many users share resources
 * Software to control infrastructure is not accessible
 * Variations in performance due to sharing
 * Integration requires effort beyond login